 I first met Destinee at the Colorado Wheelchair Camp.
-She had been called to the front to receive an award.
+They had called her to the front to receive an award.
 Destinee was taking longer than most to come forward.
 Imagine a gym floor full of kids in wheelchairs, all wanting to be close to their friends at the end of their week-long camp.
 As Destinee came to the front, I noted that not only was she in a chair, but she was using a white cane to navigate.
 Right away, I knew this young lady needed a song.

 Talking to her, she was a rock fan.
-I knew what we needed, and it was going to be a great rock and roll piece for this young lady.
+I knew what we needed, and it was going to be a great rock-and-roll piece for this young lady.

-She’s got a huge group of friends and the first thing she wanted to know was if all of her friends would be able to enjoy her song too.
+She’s got a vast group of friends and the first thing she wanted to know was if all of her friends would be able to enjoy her song too.
 (Of course, the answer was yes!).

 Destinee doesn’t let her situation get her down.
 She’s an employee at Children’s Hospital where she coordinates blood drives, providing invaluable blood for other children.
 Destinee knows how to pay it forward.
 Destinee Chases the Music!